This article introduces several procedures for troubleshooting Windows Server Update Service (WSUS).

 Note This method will cause syncing with Configuration Manager to fail.

-Method 3: Use Firewall rules to block all clients IP addresses or allow only USS and site server incoming connections
+Method 3: Use Firewall rules to block all client IP addresses or allow only USS and site server incoming connections

-In extreme cases in which the PowerShell script can not run, you can add the supersedence column to the WSUS console when all updates are displayed.
-See Support Tip: ConfigMgr 2012 update scan fails and causes incorrect compliance status.
+In extreme cases in which the PowerShell script can't run because of timeouts, you can add the supersedence column to the WSUS console when all updates are displayed, and then decline the updates manually.
+See the section "Cleaning up WSUS from the WSUS console" in Support Tip: ConfigMgr 2012 update scan fails and causes incorrect compliance status.

-The performance issue can normally be resolved after the valid update is reduced to fewer than 7,000 connections (fewer than 5,000 is preferred).
+The performance issue can normally be resolved after the valid update is reduced to fewer than 7,000 connections (but fewer than 5,000 is preferred).
 You might have to restrict connections to the WSUS Administration website for a few days to let the clients complete all scans.
-We also recommend that you re-index the database after you decline superseded updates, and then do a sync between USS and Configmgr while the clients are not connecting.
+We also recommend that you reindex the database after you decline superseded updates.
+If you're using Configuration Manager, also perform a sync between WSUS and Configuration Manager while the clients are not connecting.

-After you complete these steps, you should limit the connections.
+After you complete these steps, you should limit connections if the CPU usage is still too high.
 To do this, follow these steps:

 - Open Internet Information Services (IIS) Manager > WSUS Administration Web Site > Manage web site > Advanced settings > Limits > Maximum concurrent connections.